nashokan/nashokan/README.md

 <div align="center">
-I'm Nikhil Ashokan
+<i> I'm Nikhil Ashokan</i>

-A CS + Statistics student who builds applied ML and computer-vision systems end to end.
+A CS + Statistics student who is interested in building applied ML and computer-vision systems end to end.

-Junior pursuing a B.S. in Computer Science and Statistics at the University of Wisconsin–Madison (Dean's List).
+I'm a Junior pursuing a B.S. in Computer Science and Statistics at the University of Wisconsin–Madison.

 </div>

 🎯 I'm a junior in CS + Statistics.
-I'm an ML Research Intern at CranioSure working on medical computer vision, and I collaborate with a resident physician at the CRANI Lab to build a clinical facial-analysis tool.
-On the side I build RAG and agentic systems for literature and document intelligence.
+I'm an ML Research Intern at CranioSure working on medical computer vision, and I collaborate with a resident physician at the CRANI Lab to build an innovative clinical facial-analysis tool.
+On the side, I build evaluation-driven RAG and agentic LLM systems — hybrid retrieval, reranking, grounded generation, and observability — for different applications, solving real world issues that garner a real sizable inference that can improve our understanding of data through ML pipelines e.t.c

-🌱 Fields of interest: machine learning, computer vision, retrieval-augmented generation, medical imaging, neuromorphic computing.
+🌱 Fields of interest: machine learning, computer vision, retrieval-augmented generation, medical imaging, LLM systems & Agentic Workflows , Software engineering

-📫 Reach me: <your email> · <your LinkedIn URL>
+📫 Reach me: nashokan@gmail.com · <www.linkedin.com/in/nikhil-ashokan-8aa980300>

 🔭 Currently building: a craniosynostosis literature assistant (RAG) and an agentic document-intelligence pipeline.